 A few IS available for first aid are First aid dressings 11163, pesticide poisoning 4015, radiation protection in medical X-ray equipment of 10 kV to 400 KV 7064, Colour identification of gas cylinders for medical use 3933.

 Bandage cotton 863, plaster of Paris IS 4738, 6237, scissors 6252,10384.

 - To prevent worsening or aggravation of the casualty’s condition.

 - To arrange transportation to the hospital if necessary.

 First Aid is based on scientific medicine and surgery.
 It is skilled assistance and makes use of such materials as may be available.
 But the first aider is not a Doctor.
 After the doctor takes charge, the first aider’s responsibility ends.
 He can then stand by to help the doctor.

-The first aider should observe carefully, think clearly and act quickly.
-He should be calm, cool and confident.
+The first aider should observe carefully, think clearly, and act quickly.
+He should be calm, cool, and confident.
 He should not get excited.
-He should ask someone to call a doctor/inform hospital immediately giving some details of cases involved.
+He should ask someone to call a doctor/inform hospital immediately giving some details of the cases involved.
 While waiting for the doctor, he should give first aid methodically.

 CLICK HERE FOR 👉 WORKPLACE HEALTH AND SAFETY COMMITTEE

 Dr. Y. N.Sinha, Dy.
 Director (Medical) of CLI, Mumbai explains the general meaning of FIRST AID